 Historically, Pittsburgh has always contributed to the fostering of Black cultural excellence.

-From being the inspiration for the works of August Wilson and the home of the National Opera House, the first prominent African American opera company in the country, to hosting well-known entertainment that included Duke Ellington, Ella Fitzgerald, Louis Armstrong, Miles Davis and so many more at the Granada Theater and Crawford Grill.
-Plus, one cannot forget Pittsburgh’s beloved Negro League teams, the Homestead Grays and the Pittsburgh Crawfords, two of the most celebrated Negro league teams.
+The inspiration for the works of August Wilson and the home of the National Opera House.
+The first prominent African American opera company in the country.
+Hosting well-known entertainment that included Duke Ellington, Ella Fitzgerald, Louis Armstrong, Miles Davis and so many more at the Granada Theater and Crawford Grill.
+The Homestead Grays and the Pittsburgh Crawfords, two of the most celebrated Negro league teams.

 While some express themselves through art, dance or song, some do so by cooking.
 Food has always been a part of Black culture - whether in the church, after a service or program, or at home as part of a celebration.
 When it comes to good food, Pittsburgh has no shortage of top-notch eateries.
 Plus, taking in all that the city has to offer is sure to make any visitor hungry.